-The assumption is that forms will be conforms if they wish to ompleted anonymously, do so.
-Results will be a
+The assumption is that forms will be forms if they wish to completed anonymously, but o do so.
+Results will be avail

 Department: Chair: Date:

-Teaching, Professional Activity, and review plan for my department, and in of my department, I assign the following professional activity, and service.
-Use expectations, [1] faculty performance to performance expected of UMW faculty exceptional or outstanding performance. the context of performance ratings to my department [0] unsatisfactory - failure hat meets expectations, and always interpreted nce expectations for all members nent chair in the areas of teaching, are to meet minimum performance [2] effective - the average in a favorable light, [3]
+Teaching, Professional Activity, an review plan for my department, and it of my department, I assign the follow professional activity, and service.
+Us expectations, [1] faculty performance performance expected of UMW faculty exceptional or outstanding performance. ad Service: Following the print the context of performance ving ratings to my department [0] unsatisfactory - failure that meets expectations, [2] ty and always interpreted in rocedures of the approved peer- e expectations for all members nt chair in the areas of teaching, to meet minimum performance effective - the average a favorable light, [3]

 Teaching Rating

 Commentary:

 Professional Activity Rating

+• Raung

 Commentary:

 Service Rating

 Commentary: